 Its DML operations follow the ACID model, with transactions featuring commit, rollback, and crash-recovery capabilities to protect user data.
-See Section 15.2, “InnoDB and the ACID Model” for more information.
+See Section 17.2, “InnoDB and the ACID Model”.

 Row-level locking and Oracle-style consistent reads increase multi-user concurrency and performance.
-See Section 15.5, “InnoDB Locking and Transaction Model” for more information.
+See Section 17.7, “InnoDB Locking and Transaction Model”.

 InnoDBtables arrange your data on disk to optimize queries based on primary keys.
 Each

 InnoDBtable has a primary key index called the clustered index that organizes the data to minimize I/O for primary key lookups.
-See Section 22.214.171.124, “Clustered and Secondary Indexes” for more information.
+See Section 18.104.22.168, “Clustered and Secondary Indexes”.